 What becomes especially critical is having a shared understanding of this.
 As in, both spouses need to understand the importance of these relationships.
 I’m not advocating for enmeshment, but rather the healthy and balanced, marriage-cantered approach to family of origin relationships.

 Flexibility.
 Everyone has their own identity and sense of purpose and meaning, as well as expectations about what they want the meaning of their marriage to be.
 Levels of flexibility are therefore a strong factor in a couple’s ability to create a successfully shared sense of identity[v].
 Again, this makes sense: developing this identity has to be collaborative.

 Romantic vs Companionate love.
 Couples whose shared meaning (measured using the stories they tell about each other) were based mostly on positive relationship qualities such as intimacy, satisfaction and commitment were more likely to have satisfying and stable marriages.

 This was not true for couples whose identity was based mostly on passion and romance[vi].
 Passion alone isn’t enough to create a long-term joint sense of purpose.
 This is possible because romantic love typically doesn’t last the whole length of the relationship, whereas commitment and intimacy do.
 Although as we saw in our episode on the neuroscience of love, this doesn’t always have to be the case.

 Positive and Negative meanings.
 Newlywed couples are influenced by each other’s negative views of marriage (things they believe would make a marriage bad), but were not influenced by each other’s positive views[vii].

-Once again we’ve created a bonus exercise for our much appreciated supporters who want to get serious about finding purpose in their marriage.
-Having purpose, a raison-d’etre as we call it in Canada, just makes life a fuller experience.
+Once again we’ve created a bonus exercise for our much-appreciated supporters who want to get serious about finding purpose in their marriage.
+Having a purpose, a raison-d’etre as we call it in Canada, just makes life a fuller experience.